MoeraOrg/moeraorg.github.io/overview/difference.md

 ---
 layout: overview
-title: What's a difference?
+title: What's A Difference?
-body_class: body-green
 next: moera
+next_title: Why Is It Called Moera?
 ---

-# What's a difference?
+# What's A Difference?

 The question asked very often: What's a difference between Moera and other decentralized social networks that already exist?
 Why was it needed to create